Battle of Corunna: Analysis

 The British army had been sent into Spain to aid in expelling the French, but they had been forced into a humiliating retreat in terrible winter conditions that wrought havoc with health and morale and resulted in the army degenerating into a rabble.
 In his authoritative account of the battle, the English historian Christopher Hibbert states: "It was all very well to talk of the courage and endurance of the troops but of what use were these virtues alone when pitted against the genius of Napoleon?
 35,000 men had crossed the Spanish frontier against him; 8,000 had not returned.
 We were unworthy of our great past."
-The British of the day similarly viewed Corunna as a defeat: according to The Times, "The fact must not be disguised... that we have suffered a shameful disaster."
+Some British of the day similarly viewed Corunna as a defeat: according to The Times, "The fact must not be disguised... that we have suffered a shameful disaster."

 The historian Charles Oman contends that Marshal Soult's attack at Corunna provided Moore and his men with the opportunity to redeem their honour and reputation through their defensive victory, by which means the army was saved though at the cost of the British general's life.
 This view was echoed by the Count of Toreno, a contemporary of Moore's and author of the classic Spanish history of the war.
+John Fortescue states: "...it would be absurd to say that either side gained a great victory."; though he also says that the British soldiers were satisfied with the outcome of the battle, which could not be said about the French troops.
 Moore was buried wrapped in a military cloak in the ramparts of the town.
 The funeral is commemorated in a well-known poem by Charles Wolfe (1791–1823), "The Burial of Sir John Moore after Corunna".

 Charles Esdaile, in The Peninsular War: A New History, writes: "In military terms, Moore's decision to retreat was therefore probably sensible enough but in other respects it was a disaster ...
 Having failed to appear in time ... then allowed Madrid to fall without a shot, the British now seemed to be abandoning Spain altogether."
 Also, "Even worse than the physical losses suffered by the allies was the immense damage done to Anglo-Spanish relations. ... de la Romana ... openly accusing Moore of betrayal and bad faith."
 Finally, "... the occupation (by the French) of the most heavily populated region in the whole of Spain".